 Big Bend National Park and Terlingua

 Big Bend is the least-visited National Park in the contiguous US because it is the farthest from any major city.
-But if you make the trek, you will be rewarded with places that you can explore all to yourself and cool flora and fauna (we saw several javelinas, coyotes, lizards, etc.).
+But if you make the trek, you will be rewarded with places you can explore and cool flora and fauna (we saw several javelinas, coyotes, lizards, etc.) and you may have the place to yourself.
 If you don't stay in the park, prepare for at least a 45-minute drive to any park entrance.

-Terlingua, in the early 1800s, was a bustling mining town because of the plentiful cinnabar found here.
-The ghost town remains and has been reinhabited.
-The has a legendary chili festival and Day of the Dead celebration every year that brings thousands to its doorstep.
+In the early 1800s, Terlingua was a bustling mining town because of the plentiful cinnabar.
+The ghost town remains and has been re-inhabited.
+It has a legendary chili festival and Day of the Dead celebration every year, bringing thousands to its doorstep.
 The Starlight Theatre has great food and strong drinks.
 You don't want to miss this town if you head to Big Bend.
 Make sure you visit the cemetery and pay your respects.

 San Antonio and Austin are tied for my favorite major cities in Texas.
 The former's history dates back to 1718 when Spanish explorers headed north from Mexico and established the Mission San Antonio de Valero.
 The city is vibrant and you can always count on a festival.
 They rely on tourists so you can feel confident that you will be shown a great time.
 It's assumed that you will go to the Alamo.
 Beyond that, my favorites are:

-The walk meanders around the San Antonio River and has restaurants, bars, hotels, and shopping along the way.
+The San Antonio Riverwalk meanders around the San Antonio River and has restaurants, bars, hotels, and shopping along the way.
 At Christmastime, bald cypress trees are dripping with lights over the river